ASTRAL-Group/WebAgent_Visual_Attribution/README.md

 Generated outputs (HTML, screenshots, `coordinates.json`, verification images) go under **`web_variants_generation/data/`**.

 - **You do not need to create this folder.** The repo includes an empty `web_variants_generation/data/` directory (with a `.gitkeep` placeholder).
 When you run a scenario, the pipeline creates the needed subfolders (e.g. `data/amazon_first/html`, `data/amazon_first/screenshots`) automatically.
-- **Generated files are not committed.** Only the empty directory is in version control; contents are gitignored so the repo stays small.
-Re-run the pipeline anytime to regenerate.

 If you prefer to create the output root yourself before the first run, you can: